dsdanielpark/Bard-API/README.md

 ## License
 [MIT](https://opensource.org/license/mit/) <br>
 We hold no legal responsibility; for more information, please refer to the bottom of the readme file.
 We just want you to give me and [them](https://github.com/acheong08/Bard) a star.
+This project is a personal initiative and is not affiliated with or endorsed by Google.
+It is recommended to use Google's official API.
 ```
 The MIT License (MIT)